 MFA for All Users

-Microsoft does not enforce MFA for all users by default.
+Microsoft does not enforce for all users by default.
 Security defaults enable MFA for administrator accounts but many standard user accounts have no MFA requirement.
 This is one of the most common gaps found in M365 security reviews.

 Legacy Authentication